Nokia X family

 during the company's Microsoft partnership and was in the process of selling its mobile phone business to Microsoft, which eventually happened two months later.

 The Nokia X devices heavily resemble the Asha phones, and also contain some Lumia features.
 They have a single "back" button like the Asha 50x and 230.
 A "home" button was added to the X2 series when they were released in June 2014.
 They are primarily targeted towards emerging markets, and never made its way to Western Europe or North America.

 Nokia CEO Stephen Elop called it the Nokia X family during an announcement, possibly to distinguish it from the unrelated Xseries that ran from 2009 to 2011.

 In July 2014, Microsoft Mobile announced the end of the X range after just five months (as well as Asha and Series 40) in favor of solely producing and encouraging the use of Windows Phone products.

 Background

 Despite choosing the Windows Phone operating system for its Lumia series of smartphones, Nokia had experimented with the Android platform in the past.
 Images of a Nokia N9 running Android 2.3 were leaked in 2011.
 They were believed to be genuine, as Steven Elop mentioned Nokia had considered using Android at one time.
+In Q3 2012, ex-chairman Risto Siilasmaa and ex-CEO Stephen Elop privately restarted the port Android to Lumia devices project, codename Nokia Normandy.